noah-nuebling/mac-mouse-fix/README.md

 All of this is very inefficient, but it's fast enough for Mac Mouse Fix for now.
 In the future I might add a mode where only the latest release is processed to speed things up.
 - Use a URL like `https://github.com/[owner]/[repo]/releases/latest/download/[AssetName].zip` to link to your latest release download from an external website.
 Downloads from that external website will also count towards your GitHub Releases' download counts.
 - Also see the [Sparkle docs](https://sparkle-project.org/documentation/) more about appcasts and other things
+- On Monday Jan 10 22 I changed the timestamps to record in UTC time instead of local time, so all the timestamps after around 12 pm that day are shifted forward by 8 hours or so compared to the earlier ones.
+At some point in August when I flew from Europe to the US the timestamps should also be shifted.